 - cleaning dates

-I propose to see Shortcode Cleaner in action in the following video:
+I suggest you see Shortcode Cleaner in action in the following video:

 Can we go back and reactivate the Divi theme?

-It is likely that after activating another theme, you will regret your good old Divi theme 😂😂😂
+It is likely that after activating another theme, you will miss your good old Divi theme 😂😂😂

-In this case, it is quite possible to turn back.
+In this case, it is possible to go back.
 Shortcode Cleaner removes broken shortcodes.
-This means that if you reactivate Divi, the shortcodes will no longer be "unused" and your layout will return to its original construction (if you have not made any changes in your content in the meantime).
+This means that if you reactivate Divi, the shortcodes will no longer be "unused" and your layout will be restored to its original construction (if you haven't made any changes to your content).

-Don't even be afraid to switch to the Divi theme!
-Discover all you can do with....
+Not even afraid to switch to the Divi theme!
+Find out what you can do with it...

 I really wanted to write this article for several reasons:

-- because Shortcode Cleaner can be very useful to remove all types of shortcode that are no longer used, not just those of the Divi Builder,
+- because Shortcode Cleaner can be very useful to remove all types of shortcodes that are no longer in use, not just the ones in Divi Builder,

-- because I wanted to answer people who say that Divi "it's dirty" and that it leaves traces...
+- because I wanted to answer the people who say that Divi is "dirty" and that it leaves traces...

-- because I wanted to prove that he's possible to switch from Divi to another theme without getting tired.
+- because I wanted to prove that he is possible to switch from Divi to another theme without getting tired.

-Feel free to leave a comment if you've already had to clean up a lot of shortcodes, maybe you have other solutions?
+Feel free to leave a comment if you've ever had to clean up lots of shortcodes, maybe you have other solutions?